 River Paddled: Baraboo

-Here is information on stream gauge readings around the date of this paddle (Note: Hwy X bridge, located just east of Baraboo, a ways (about 55 miles) downriver of the takeout to this section):
+Here is information on stream gauge readings around the date of this paddle (Note: located at the County X bridge, about 10 miles downstream of this trip's takeout.):

 |USGS Stream Gage Number||Discharge Rate||Gage Height||USGS Link|

 Our Experience Paddling This Segment of the Baraboo at These Levels

 The water level was just deep enough to avoid scraping at shallow rock beds, so a little more water couldn't hurt especially for the rapids towards the end.

 Planning: The Baraboo River is located in southwestern Wisconsin and flows southwest into the Wisconsin River.
 Mike Svob has three trips of the Baraboo outlined in his book Paddling Southern Wisconsin totaling about 20 miles.
 I used trips two and three to plan for a 7.4 mile section from Giese wayside park to highway 113, which was mostly flat water with a brief stretch of class I rapids and riffles in the town of Baraboo.

 Paddling: The river remained narrow to moderate in width with mostly straight stretches and a few island in the mix.
 The lack of water clarity made it hard to spot boulders just under the surface.
 The slightly lower than ideal water level made this a minor issue at times, while also contributing to the lack of much of a current besides during the riffles and class I rapids.
 So the paddling was a bit of a grind but could be much improved at moderately higher water levels.